CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL03.md

    -   Choose **Standard TCP/ip(1)** for connection method.

-   -   In the below parameters Copy paste the Database Servername from portal in the place of **host name(2)**
+   -   In the below parameters Copy paste the Database Server name from the portal in the place of **hostname(2)**

    ```
      server[DID].mysql.database.azure.com